murer/modopz/README.md

 # Comming Soon

- 1. Other modes of connection to bypass specifics network restrictions like:
+ 1. Other modes of connection to bypass network restrictions like:
    1. Reversed http
    1. IRC
    1. XMPP